domsolutions/gopayloader/README.md

   <a href="https://github.com/domsolutions/gopayloader/actions/workflows/go.yml"><img src="https://github.com/domsolutions/gopayloader/actions/workflows/go.yml/badge.svg" alt="Build status"></a>
 </p>

 Gopayloader is a HTTP/S benchmarking tool.
-Inspired by bombardier it also uses [fasthttp](https://github.com/valyala/fasthttp) which allows for fast creation and sending of requests due to low allocations and lots of other improvements.
+Inspired by [bombardier](https://github.com/codesenberg/bombardier/) it also uses [fasthttp](https://github.com/valyala/fasthttp) which allows for fast creation and sending of requests due to low allocations and lots of other improvements.
+But with added improvement of also supporting fashttp for HTTP/2.
 It uses this client by default, a different client can be used with `--client` flag.

 Supports all HTTP versions, using [quic-go](https://github.com/quic-go/quic-go) for HTTP/3 client with `--client nethttp-3`.
 For HTTP/2 can use fasthttp with `--client fasthttp-2` or standard core golang `net/http` with `--client nethttp`